-9. Photography and Television
+4.5 Photography and Television

-9.1 Only photographers and camera crew expressly authorized by the Press Officer may work in the playing venue.

-a) Flash may be used only during the first five (5) minutes.

-b) In tie-break games, flash may only be used in the first three (3) minutes.
-In case of 5 minutes and sudden death games, flash is not permitted; the use of cameras without flash may be permitted if the Arbiter in charge deems their use to be unobtrusive.

-c) Television cameras must be unobtrusive and may only be used if the Chief Arbiter in charge deems their use to be unobtrusive.

-d) An official photographer, designated by the Organizer with the approval of the Chief Arbiter shall be allowed to take photos at any time during the round without flash.
-FIDE reserves the right to use these photos on its website or printed material.
+- 4. 5.1 Only photographers and camera crew expressly authorised by the Press Officer may work in the playing venue. - a) Flash may be used only during the first five (5) minutes. - b) In tie-break games, flash may only be used in the first three (3) minutes.
+In case of 5 minutes + sudden death games, flash is not permitted, the use of cameras without flash may be permitted if the Arbiter in charge deems their use to be unobtrusive. - c) Television cameras must be unobtrusive and may only be used if the Arbiter in charge deems their use to be unobtrusive. - d) An official photographer, designated by the Organisers with the approval of the Chief Arbiter shall be allowed to take photos at any time during the round without flash.

-10. Ceremonies
+4. 6 Ceremonies.